Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 Functions are reusable blocks of code.
 They have inputs, usually perform some sort of process, then have an output.

-We've been using a function called `main` to run all of our programs and example so far.
+We've been using a function called `main` to run all of our programs and examples so far.
 This is a special function that is called as the program starts.
 We've also used a few other kinds of functions and methods (special functions attached to data types) that are built into Rust.
 We can make and use our own functions too though.